Fellowship Applications are Now Open!

 Navigate Your Next Steps with Us

 With CHCI’s fellowship, you plot your own path.
 Guided by CHCI, you will research opportunities to work in congressional offices, committees, federal agencies, or even the White House.
-Choose one that best matches your policy focus area—higher education, secondary education, health, housing, law, STEM—and consider changing your placement midway through the program to maximize your experience.
+Choose one that best matches your policy focus area—K-12 education, health, housing, law, energy—and consider changing your placement midway through the program to maximize your experience.
 In addition to working for members of Congress, graduate fellows have worked with these and other remarkable organizations:

 - American Petroleum Institute